 3. Strategic QBRs

 Here is the payoff.
 Once you have Strategic Workshops with business topics and you do Audits which translate technical issues to business language, you have a solid case of business context for your IT projects.
 Your Strategic QBRs can be wrapped around the execution of the strategy.
 Now your tactical components actually have context as well.
 Talking about the Disaster Recovery plans, and backups and cloud migration is no longer out of the blue.
-Now the QBRs get the legitimacy of business sense so executives can see the progress and understand the big picture.
+Now the Quarterly Business Review (QBRs) get the legitimacy of business sense so executives can see the progress and understand the big picture.
 Further, talking with a technical liaison is easier if the “order” comes from the top and there’s not and insulation layer between you and the executives.

 These Strategic Conversations lead to strategic decisions and strategic engagements.